 - Determine the impact of the failure on other systems

-- Investigate the more tuning opportunities in the application
+- Investigate more tuning opportunities in the application

 Break-point performance test has open non-functional requirements.
 The requirements are very generic in nature.
-There is no ‘Pass’ criteria for the break-point test due to its negative testing features.
-The NFR may have the description like:
+There are no ‘Pass’ criteria for the break-point test due to its negative testing features.
+The NFR may have a description like: